alisrour97/Evry_Project_2020/README.md

 ## Robots Cooperation

-The mission coordination part is that when a robot finds a flag, it publishes it via a topic where all the robots can update their list of visited flags.
+The mission coordination part is set such that when a robot finds a flag, it publishes it via a topic where all the robots can update their list of visited flags.
 So instead of one robot searching for all the flags, the three robots will cooperate with each other to fill the list of visited flags.

 ## Testing and Validation